Justin Hartwig

-Justin Hartwig (born November 21, 1978) is a former American football center who played in the National Football League (NFL).
-He was drafted by the Tennessee Titans in the sixth round of the 2002 NFL Draft.
-He played college football at Kansas.
+Justin Hartwig (born November 21, 1978) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Kansas Jayhawks and was selected by the Tennessee Titans in the sixth round of the 2002 NFL draft.
 Hartwig also played for the Carolina Panthers and Pittsburgh Steelers.
 With the Steelers, he won Super Bowl XLIII, beating the Arizona Cardinals.

-Early years
+Early life

 Hartwig earned All-Conference and second-team All-State honors as a senior offensive tackle at Valley High School in West Des Moines, Iowa.
 He earned honorable mention All-Conference after leading his high school basketball team in rebounding.
 In track and field, he won the conference discus title in two consecutive years.

 College career

-Hartwig played college football for the University of Kansas where he was a three-year starter at right tackle who appeared in 38 games with 34 starts.
+Hartwig played college football at the University of Kansas, where he was a three-year starter at right tackle who appeared in 38 games with 34 starts.
 He was named honorable mention All-Big 12 as a junior and earned second-team All-Big 12 honors as a senior captain.
 He was a communication studies major.

 Professional career

 Tennessee Titans

-Hartwig was drafted in the 2002 NFL Draft by the Tennessee Titans.
+Hartwig was selected in the 2002 NFL draft by the Tennessee Titans.
 In his rookie season, he played in the final three regular season games, primarily on special teams.
 He was inactive for the previous 13 games.
 In 2003, he started every game at center for Titans and helped Steve McNair lead the league in passing while Eddie George recorded his seventh 1,000-yard rushing season.
 He was a member of offensive line ranked tied for sixth in the league in fewest sacks allowed with 25.
 The offense ranked fourth overall in the AFC (eighth in NFL).
 Hartwig won starting center job with four preseason starts after never playing center prior to training camp.
 He started 47 games in 3 years.